abap-code-dojo/new_abap_features/README.md

 # New ABAP Features
-Examples of new ABAP features
+Examples of new ABAP features developed at INWERKEN Code-Dojo sessions.

+# implemented Examples
 * NEW
 * VALUE
   * FOR